LorenzoMazzocco/OpenMC-projects/basic/EPR_lattice/README.md

 ### Influence of BA on neutron flux
 It is evident that the gadolinium burnable absorbers have a strong influence on the value of the neutron flux throughout the geometry.
-In particular around a BA rod the flux significantly reduces (this is because of the absence of fission events and the subsequent release of prompt neutrons).
+In particular around a BA rod the flux significantly reduces (this is due to the absence of fission events and the subsequent release of prompt and delayed neutrons).
 The following plots are revealing:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/36040421/135936161-452dd61d-4a19-4fb8-8f3f-091eca29368c.png" width="550" />